 First found in Austria, where this family became a prominent contributor to the development of the district from ancient times.
 Chronicles first mention Niklaus Messer of Freiburg in 1369, Peter Messersmidel of Iglau in 1385, and Johann Melczer der Messer of Breslau in 1370.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

 This web page shows only a small excerpt of our Messmer research.
-Another 267 words(19 lines of text) covering the year 1835 is included under the topic Early Messmer History in all our PDF Extended History products.
+Another 259 words(18 lines of text) covering the years 1835, 1685, 1735 and 1835 are included under the topic Early Messmer History in all our PDF Extended History products.

-Another 43 words(3 lines of text) are included under the topic Early Messmer Notables in all our PDF Extended History products.
+Another 87 words(6 lines of text) are included under the topic Early Messmer Notables in all our PDF Extended History products.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Messmer or a variant listed above: